MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/font-packages.md

 }
 ```

 Microsoft hopes to remove this limitation in a future version of Windows, but the script is required for current releases of Windows Server 2019 and 2022.
-Once you have built the container as described above and run this script inside the container, all of the fonts present on Windows Server Core will be available to your containerized workload.
+Once you have built the container as described here, and run this script inside the container, all of the fonts present on Windows Server Core are available to your containerized workload.

-## Issues when adding fonts?
+## Issues when adding fonts

 If you encounter issues when enabling fonts on Server Core container images, let us know in the Issues section of our [GitHub repo](https://github.com/microsoft/Windows-Containers/issues).